simonrouard/CRASH/README.md

 ```sh
 python3 __main__.py
 ```
+You can monitor the model during training by running:
+`tensorboard --logdir weights` (if you chose 'weights' as 'model_dir' in the `params.py` file)
 * The file `model_classifier.py` contains the architecture of the noise conditioned classifier necessary to the class-conditional generations.
 It has only been trained on VP SDEs.
 * The file `inference.py` contains all the types of sampling.
 See the Jupyter Notebook `inference_notebook.ipynb` to understand all the possibilities that the model offers.